adobe/aio-theme/README.md

 ### Publishing to Azure Storage Static Websites (Production)

-A site is published via a Pull Request:
+A site can be published using a Pull Request or using GitHub's interactive deploy workflow.

+#### Using Pull Request

+If you're not familiar with GitHub's Pull Request feature, please read the [documentation|https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests] first.

 1. The Pull Request should be tagged with the `deploy` label (Production deploy) AND/OR
 2. The Pull Request should be tagged with the `deploy:dev` label (Dev deploy)
 3. Lastly, the Pull Request must be `approved` to start deploying